 - WFA or WFC: Please note that full payment is due at time of registration

 If a deposit is made, the tuition balance is due in full thirty days prior to the course start date.
 Students registering for a course thirty days or less from the course start date are required to pay the tuition in full at the time of registration.

 Please note; the registration process is not completed until payment is received in full.

 CAN I USE FINANCIAL AID?

-At this time, we do not offer any direct scholarships or tuition assistance.
-Remote Medical International is fully licensed as a Washington State private vocational school.
-As we are not a title IV authorized institution, we are unable to accept AmeriCorps Education Awards and the FAFSA application.
+At this time, RMT does not offer any direct scholarships or tuition assistance.
+Additionally, we are unable to accept AmeriCorps Education Awards and the FAFSA application.
 Students interested in receiving tuition assistance will need to individually seek out sources for scholarship funding.